-Completing application forms interruption-free, digitally, during a customer meeting.
-Consultations with customers are important opportunities for agents and bankers to build customer loyalty, improve service, and drive addon sales.
+• Completing application forms interruption-free, digitally, during a customer meeting.
+Consultations with customers are important opportunities for agents and bankers to build customer loyalty, improve service, and drive add-on sales.
 When customers use digital ink solutions to complete insurance policy and loan application forms, their information and signatures are captured digitally.
+While agents spend valuable time with their customers, digitally-signed contact information is automatically stored, analyzed, and shared with required partner organizations.